 Changes at a Real Estate Company That Had No Social Media Presence

-Target Audience: Small to Medium-sized Real Estate Companies and Shop Owners New to Social Media
+Target Audience: Small to Medium-sized Real Estate Companies and Store Owners New to Social Media

 Publication: SparxCS Blog (sparx.blog)